 Because this allowance is meant to ease your transition in finding a new role, you can decide alongside your employer to put forth a portion (or all) of your transition allowance towards schooling or outplacement services.
 Costs towards these types of services are deductible for the employer – which means you could potentially get more value out of ‘job placement’ services rather than accepting cash directly.

-As a rule, you are entitled to severance payment whenever you are dismissed by your employer.
+As a rule, your employer must provide severance payment whenever they dismiss you.
 This is similar to the case when the employee and the employer mutually agree to end the employment relationship with a settlement agreement.

 Types of severance available